Russia places Estonia’s prime minister on wanted list | KRDO

 Shortly after Russia’s invasion of Ukraine nearly two years ago, Kallas announced that Estonia would remove all of the country’s Soviet monuments from public spaces.

+Kallas appears to be the first head of state placed on the Russian Interior Ministry’s wanted list by the Russian government since the full-fledged invasion began.
+The move, however, is likely symbolic.

-On Tuesday, Kallas said on social media the move was unsurprising and is proof that she is “doing the right thing” by supporting Ukraine in its war against Russia.
+On Tuesday, Kallas said on social media the move was unsurprising and proof that she was “doing the right thing” by supporting Ukraine in its war against Russia.

 “The Kremlin now hopes this move will help to silence me and others – but it won’t.
 The opposite.
 I will continue my strong support to Ukraine,” she said.